 The integrated mine comprises of a twin-circuit sulphide and oxide plant with a combined capacity of 7.2 million tonnes per annum (Mtpa), three 44MW hydropower stations and a 32MW of standby high-speed thermal power generator as a backup to be used during the dry season.

 The mine’s average gold recovery rate is 88%.
 It produced 807,000oz of gold from 32Mt of ore graded at 3.45 grams per tonne (g/t) in 2018.

 The Kibali gold project was developed in two overlapping phases.

 Phase one of the project was carried out from Q1 2012 to Q4 2013.

-It included construction of the open pit operations, metallurgical plant, separate tailings storage facilities (TSF) for cyanide and flotation tailings, hydropower stations, back-up power plant, and all other associated infrastructure.
+It included the construction of open-pit operations, metallurgical plant, separate tailings storage facilities (TSF) for cyanide and flotation tailings, hydropower stations, back-up power plant, and all other associated infrastructure.

 Construction works on the Kibali gold project began in April 2012.
-Approximately 200,000 cubic meters of land was shifted for the foundation of metallurgical plant and 800,000m³ for the bulk earthworks.
-The underground mine was developed through twin decline system.
+Approximately 200,000m³ of land was shifted for the foundation of metallurgical plant and 800,000m³ for the bulk earthworks.
+The underground mine was developed through a twin-decline system.

-The manufacturing of the mills and hydro turbines, and construction of the ROM pad, platform for the vertical shaft and mine assay laboratory works were completed in 2012.
+The manufacturing of the mills and hydro turbines, construction of the ROM pad, a platform for the vertical shaft and the mine assay laboratory works were completed in 2012.